 Hair color wax is a temporary hair dye that is wax-based giving it a thicker consistency than the traditional hair dyes we are familiar with.

-A major benefit of hair color wax is that it usually doesn’t contain PPD, ammonia, and peroxide; chemicals used by permanent hair dyes to make them last longer.
+A major benefit of hair color wax is that it usually washes out super easily.

 How To Wash Out Hair Color Wax